-THE CONSTRUCTION OF AN ETCHED METAL KIT
+THE CONSTRUCTION OF AN

 The prospect of constructing an etched kit can be daunting however all that is needed is to acquire some basic skills to build a successful model.
 The skills needed are those used by scratch builders, with the exception that all of the cutting out of parts are done for you, although some trimming of parts and slots may become necessary during construction to ensure a good fit.
 From experience the following comments are made